On a Conjecture of Rapoport and Zink: Fontaine's Rings

 \section{Fontaine's Rings}

-We recall from Colmez~\cite{Colmez} some of the rings used in $p$-adic Hodge theory.
+We recall from Colmez~\cite{Colmez} some of the rings used in $p$-adic Hodge theory \cite{Fontaine,Fontaine2,Fontaine94,FW1,FW2}.
 Let $\CO_\LL$ be a complete valuation ring of rank one which is an extension of $\BZ_p$ and let $\LL$ be its fraction field.
-It is not assumed to be discrete.
 Let $v_p$ be the valuation on $\CO_\LL$ which we assume to be normalized so that $v_p(p)=1$.
 In $p$-adic Hodge theory it is usually assumed that $\CO_\LL$ is discretely valued with perfect residue field.
-However, in Section~\ref{SectMinuscule} we need the more general situation introduced here.
+However, we make neither of these assumptions here, because in Section~\ref{SectMinuscule} we need this more general situation.
 Let $C$ be the completion of an algebraic closure $\LL^\alg$ of $\LL$ and let $\CO_C$ be the valuation ring of $C$.
 For $n\in\BN$ let $\epsilon^{(n)}$ be a primitive $p^n$-th root of unity chosen in such a way that $(\epsilon^{(n+1)})^p=\epsilon^{(n)}$ for all $n$.
 We define

 \begin{tabbing} $\DS\wt\bE^+\es:=\es\wt \bE^+(C)\es:= \es\bigl\{\,x=(x^{(n)})_{n\in\BN_0}:\es x^{(n)}\in\CO_{C}\,,\,(x^{(n+1)})^p=x^{(n)}\es\text{for all }n\,\bigr\}$\,. \end{tabbing}

 Fix the elements $\epsilon:=(1,\epsilon^{(1)},\epsilon^{(2)},\ldots)$ and $\ol\pi:=\epsilon-1$ of $\wt\bE^+$.
 With the multiplication $xy:=\bigl(x^{(n)}y^{(n)}\bigr)_{n\in\BN_0}$, the addition $x+y:=\bigl(\lim_{m\to\infty}(x^{(m+n)}+y^{(m+n)})^{p^m}\bigr)_{n\in\BN_0}$, and the valuation $v_\bE(x):=v_p(x^{(0)})$, $\wt \bE^+(C)$ becomes a complete valuation ring of rank one with algebraically closed fraction field, called $\wt\bE:=\wt\bE(C)$, of characteristic $p$.
 Next we define